-With the advancement of technology and the related environments in which designs are used—such as computer-generated icons that are integral to the operation of a computer system—there have been discussions recently as to whether U.S. design patent law and the current interpretation of section 171 provide sufficient protection for designs in digital and new technology environments.
-In particular, new designs in the digital economy in the forms of projections, holograms, and virtual and augmented reality (PHVAR) are presenting new challenges and considerations for industrial design protection systems across the globe.
+The advancement of technology and the related environments in which designs are used—such as computer-generated icons that are integral to the operation of a computer system—has challenged U.S. design patent law in relation to its ability to provide protection for designs in digital and new technology environments.
+In particular, new designs in the digital economy in the forms of projections, holograms, and virtual and augmented reality (PHVAR), are presenting new challenges and considerations for industrial design protection systems across the globe.
 Several jurisdictions have recently amended or are now actively considering amendments to their industrial design protection laws and practice to take these advancements in technology into account and to provide more effective protection for these designs.